 The RNRB will only be available in respect of one residential property.
 Where the deceased owned more than one property, the personal representatives will be able to nominate which property should qualify for the relief.

 However, a property which has never been a residence of the deceased (for example, a buy-to-let property) will not qualify.

 The RNRB will also apply to individuals who downsize by moving to a less valuable property, or who cease to own a property altogether.
 Broadly, where the deceased downsized or ceased to own a residence on or after 8 July 2015, the RNRB will be calculated by reference to the residence that has been disposed of, provided that the replacement property (or where there is no replacement property, assets of an equivalent value) passes on the death of the deceased to a direct descendant.

 Points in practice

-The introduction of the RNRB provides another good reason to review existing inheritance tax planning.
+The potential to benefit from the RNRB provides a good reason to review existing inheritance tax planning.
 In particular, thought should be given as to whether assets should be disposed of during lifetime (and if so, to whom) and the types of provisions that should be included in Wills.
-In particular, the fairly common Will planning which involved leaving property to a surviving spouse for life, with the remainder passing to children on trust following the second death, will not be tax efficient from a RNRB perspective – clients with these provisions in their Wills may wish to take further advice at this time.
+In particular, the fairly common Will planning which involved leaving property to a surviving spouse for life, with the remainder passing to children on trust following the second death, will not be tax efficient from a RNRB perspective – clients with these provisions in their Wills may wish to take further advice.

-For further information about the above, please telephone or email any of the key individuals listed or your usual contact at Stevens & Bolton LLP.
+For further information about the above, please telephone or email any of the key individuals listed or your usual contact at Stevens & Bolton.